 When you add secondary wood framing to the interior and/or exterior of your Worldwide steel building, you’re combining the best of steel with the best of wood for a structure that’s easy to erect, stands up against pests and the elements, and is less susceptible to many long-term deterioration issues.
-With wood secondary framing, you can turn a simple metal frame kit into whatever interior configuration you choose, and can often overcome HOA or municipality building restrictions with wood exterior siding.
+With wood construction incorporated in the secondary framing, you can turn a simple metal frame kit into whatever interior configuration you choose, and can often overcome HOA or municipality building restrictions with wood exterior siding.
 This means truly endless configurations, floor plan options and finishes, so your Worldwide Steel building kit becomes even more customizable (we know, hard to believe).

 Sounds perfect, right?
 In many cases, depending on your priorities, your budget and your timeline, yes.

-A steel frame at the heart of your hybrid construction still means you’re reducing your costs and optimizing your longevity and durability.
+A steel frame at the heart of your hybrid construction still means you’re reducing your building cost and optimizing your longevity and durability.
 You would need to purchase, construct, prime and paint even more wood if you chose the traditional route, and you wouldn’t get any of the benefits of steel.

-A hybrid approach also means easier customization in the future.
+A high-quality hybrid approach also means easier customization in the future.
 If you wanted to add a wing to your building ten years in the future, you could do so with an additional metal building component without worrying as much about the difficulties of expansion.

 Here at Worldwide Steel, we predict a continued rise in steel for residential buildings, but we recognize that change doesn’t happen overnight.
 In the meantime, to appeal to both design-conscious builders and the rules of building organizations, we urge you to consider the benefits of taking a hybrid approach and incorporating both steel and wood in your project.

 If you have questions (and you probably will – our most conscientious customers ask many), please don’t hesitate to reach out.
-Our experts are as passionate about your building plans as you are, and look forward to talking through your possibilities.
+Our experts are as passionate about your building plans as you are, and look forward to talking through the possibilities for your building project.
 They can even show you some examples of recently completed hybrid projects so you can picture your options.